lukecav/awesome-wp-speed-up/README.md

 * [Custom Post Type Cleanup](https://wordpress.org/plugins/custom-post-type-cleanup/) - Detect and delete posts from custom post types that are no longer in use.
 * [Cleanup Duplicate Meta](https://wordpress.org/plugins/cleanup-duplicate-meta/) - Checks for and deletes duplicate Post and/or User Meta entries in the database tables.
 * [HTML Pages](https://wordpress.org/plugins/html-pages/) - Create pure HTML pages without any of the WordPress code.
+* [Scalability Pro](https://www.wpintense.com/product/scalability-pro/) - The Scalability Pro Plugin is the core WP Intense plugin to transform the speed and scalability of your WordPress site.
+It does so primarily by eliminating table scans and using index seeks instead.

 ## Slow Query and Debugging Plugins
 * [Query Monitor](https://wordpress.org/plugins/query-monitor/) - Query Monitor is a debugging plugin for anyone developing with WordPress.